pepperpepperpepper/OpenDroidPDF/plan.md

   - Annotations are stored in sidecar (keyed by the source Word doc’s identity) and shared via export.
 - Conversion is a platform-level pre-processing step (UI/controller ownership), not a `pp_core` feature:
   - `pp_core` owns rendering/search/annotations of the converted PDF, and stays converter-agnostic.
 - Android conversion uses a companion “Office Pack” when installed; otherwise we fall back to a guided external conversion flow.

 Office Pack (Android) — packaging + security rules
 - The Office Pack is a separate APK (built from the same repo or a sibling repo) with its own `applicationId` (e.g. `org.opendroidpdf.officepack`).
 - The main app only binds to the Office Pack if it is signed by the same signing certificate as the main app (prevents a malicious “converter” app from hijacking the flow).
 - The main app must not grant broad storage permissions; conversion I/O is via `ParcelFileDescriptor` or app-private temp files + explicit URI grants scoped to the Office Pack.

+Office Pack (Android) — converter contract (v1)
+- A single exported bound service owned by the Office Pack performs conversions (ONE OWNER).
+- Data shapes (don’t leak UI state/types like `View`, `Activity`, `SharedPreferences`):
+  - `ConversionRequest { sourceUri, sourceMime, sourceDocId, targetPdfUri }`
+  - `ConversionResult { ok, errorCode, errorMessage, derivedPdfUri }`
+- Minimal requirements:
+  - explicit cancel (user can back out),
+  - deterministic output path (the main app controls `targetPdfUri`),
+  - no “magic” side effects (Office Pack does not write into Recents or app prefs).

 Critical implementation invariant (prevents UI/Save regressions)
 - The reader session for an imported Word doc must carry: